rweichler/cylinder/README.md

 * Add more example Barrel thingies
 * Release!

-## I don't care, how do I use this shit?
+## I don't care, how do I use this?

 ### Theos